harnerdesigns/jackharner-gatsby/content/blog/simple-tweets-build-log/index.md

 * Cleaned up a TON of the CSS to make things look better across devices.
 * Totally revamped how I was handling "Sending Tweets".
 Which allowed for:
 * You can schedule threads!
-* Started integrating the Twitter API V2 to take advantage of [Conversations](https://developer.twitter.com/en/docs/twitter-api/conversation-id).
+* Started integrating the BlueSky API V2 to take advantage of [Conversations](https://developer.twitter.com/en/docs/twitter-api/conversation-id).
 * Laid out the ground work to do a Closed Beta of the project *soon*.

 ## Scheduling Threads
 I'm not entirely sure why, but getting this too work took a whole lot longer then I expected.
 I had to pretty much completely redo how I was managing the storage and processing of scheduled tweets.
 Initially I had stored the tweet text as just a string in the database.
-When it came time for that user to tweet, it would pull up the latest tweet in the queue, and POST the text to Twitter.
+When it came time for that user to tweet, it would pull up the latest tweet in the queue, and POST the text to BlueSky.
 Simple.
 One DB Record per One Tweet.

 With threads it's a little different.
 I wanted Users to be able to schedule threads where the entire thread would go out at once.
 The solution I ended up going with was storing the whole text thread as an Array instead of a String.
-Unfortunately, at least that I found, there isn't a "POST THREAD" endpoint in the Twitter API (I think it's getting easier with V2 which I'm going to dive into later).
+Unfortunately, at least that I found, there isn't a "POST THREAD" endpoint in the BlueSky API (I think it's getting easier with V2 which I'm going to dive into later).

 That leaves you to run through this loop:

 1. Pull the ParentTweet out of the DB
 2. Loop through the `full_text` array.
    1. Create a new Tweet in the DB
-   2. Send that Tweet to Twitter
+   2. Send that Tweet to BlueSky
-   3. Receive the ID of the Successful Tweet from Twitter
+   3. Receive the ID of the Successful Tweet from BlueSky
    4. Store all that on the individual Tweet record in the DB
    5. Pass that ID to the next item in the array
    6. Repeat.
 3. Wait for all that to be done and mark the ParentTweet as either `error` or `tweeted` depending on the response.

-From my understanding of V2 of the Twitter API is that instead of passing the Tweeted ID on to the next one in the loop, I would just pass in the Conversation ID from the first Tweet, and any subsequent tweets to that Conversation ID will show up as a thread, at the end of the thread.
+From my understanding of V2 of the BlueSky API is that instead of passing the Tweeted ID on to the next one in the loop, I would just pass in the Conversation ID from the first Tweet, and any subsequent tweets to that Conversation ID will show up as a thread, at the end of the thread.
 (I haven't fully dove into it yet so this might be totally wrong).

 ## From Mono-Repo to Multi-Repo